certifaction/cli/README.md

 The CLI will start an HTTP server at the configured port and listen to the following endpoints:

 ```
-GET  /health          Return the health of the Certifaction API
+GET  /health          Returns the health of the Certifaction API
-GET  /ping            Ping the Certifaction API
+GET  /ping            Pings the Certifaction API
-POST /prepare         Prepare a document for signing
+POST /prepare         Prepares a document for signing
-POST /sign            Sign a document
+POST /sign            Signs a document
-POST /retract         Retract a document
+POST /retract         Retracts a document
-POST /register        Register a document
+POST /register        Registers a document
-POST /verify          Verify a document
+POST /verify          Verifies a document
-POST /revoke          Revoke a document
+POST /revoke          Revokes a document
-POST /download        Download and decrypt document from digital archive
+POST /download        Downloads and decrypts a document from the digital archive
-POST /delete-access   Remove Certifaction access to the file
+POST /delete-access   Removes Certifaction access to the file
-POST /request/create  Request a document signature
+POST /request/create  Requests a document signature
-POST /request/edit    Edit a signature request
+POST /request/edit    Edits a signature request
-POST /request/cancel  Request a document signature
+POST /request/cancel  Cancels a signature request
-POST /request/cancel/all  Cancel signing of the document
+POST /request/cancel/all  Cancels signing of the document
-POST /request/list        List signature requests for a document
+POST /request/list        Lists signature requests for a document
-GET  /user            Return the authenticated user information
+GET  /user            Returns the authenticated user information
 POST /qes/check       Checks whether the current user is QES enabled
-GET  /docs            Return the API documentation [Upcoming feature]
+GET  /docs            Returns the API documentation [Upcoming feature]
 ```

 The endpoints directly mirror the CLI commands.